jorzel/hashnode/cmgytl4f5000102l5brtx1cg5.md

 Or the opposite problem happens.
 Over time, the `Account` object accumulates more and more responsibilities.
 It manages sessions, handles concurrency, coordinates with the streaming service, and suddenly it's a god object that does everything.
 Good naming is crucial here — if you call it `Account` instead of something more specific, it's even easier for the object to drift into becoming a catch-all.

 But there's a deeper performance problem hiding here.
-With high concurrency — multiple requests trying to start sessions for the same account simultaneously — you need pessimistic locking to preserve atomicity.
+With high concurrency — multiple requests trying to start sessions for the same account simultaneously — you need [pessimistic locking](https://en.wikipedia.org/wiki/Lock_\(computer_science\)#Database_locks) to preserve atomicity.
 You need to lock the `Account` row (and possibly `Session` rows) to ensure that two concurrent requests don't both think there's an available slot when there isn't one.
 Imagine two requests arriving at the same moment when your account has exactly one slot left.
 Without locks, both queries see one available slot, both add a session, and you've violated your invariant.

 Locking works, but it kills scalability.
 As traffic increases, lock contention increases, and requests pile up waiting for locks.
 Your throughput is hindered, and your system becomes slower the more successful you are.